Feuermurmel/FicsIt-Networks-API-Docs/readme.md

 ### Generating the API Docs

-- Run `FINGenRefDoc` form the in-game command line to generate the file `FINReflectionDocumentation.json`.
+- Run `FINGenJsonDoc` form the in-game command line to generate the file `FINReflectionDocumentation.json`.
 - Run `fin-api-docs`.